EthanHNguyen/ethanhnguyen.github.io/_portfolio/bare-metal-ai-lab.md

 The hard part is operating model capability as infrastructure.

-## What the lab is
+## What it is

 The lab spans a Linux RTX 3090 workstation and access to Blackwell-class desktop AI hardware when available.
-I keep the public details intentionally high-level: no hostnames, private endpoints, network topology, ports, credentials, or internal configuration.
+Public details are intentionally high-level: no hostnames, private endpoints, network topology, ports, credentials, or internal configuration.

 The goal is not to collect hardware.
 The goal is to work closer to the systems layer underneath model capability.